 The Executive Management Team is made up of the Chief Executive Officer and four Directors.

-It provides advice to Council and is responsible for co-ordinating the day-to-day management of the region.
+It provides advice to Council and is responsible for coordinating the day-to-day management of the region.

-The Team monitors and facilitates the implementation of service delivery and major projects.
+The team monitors and facilitates the implementation of service delivery and major projects.

 Ken Diehm, Chief Executive Officer

 Ken’s personal and career goal is to make a positive difference in the community he serves and in the lives of the people he works with.

-Alexis Hill, Director - Organisational Services
+Keith Parsons, Director - Organisational Services

 Davendra Naidu, Director - Infrastructure Services